 Single Of The Week: Joey Negro – Stomp Your Feet (Hot Toddy Remix) (Z Records)

-What has made the Brits so apart along with time is their obvious penchant to twist things and make them sound apart.
+What has made the Brits so apart along with time is their obvious penchant to twist things.
+Then eventually make them sound apart.
 In other words, make them theirs while givin’ them their own perspectives.
-This being for much in the diversity one can find in the British scene, most likely inherited from a local DIY tradition like no other in the world.
+This being for much in the diversity one can find in the British scene.
+Itself most likely inherited from a local DIY tradition like no other in the world.

 Here we have not one, but two obvious Disco jerks by the likes of Joey Negro and Hot Toddy belonging to two different generations.
 The one standing as an ambassador of the genre, along with Danny Krivit and Dimitri from Paris.
 The second brilliantly injecting its influences into original productions or remixes.
 Therefore makin’ himself a serious reputation in the said Nu-Disco scene.

 I can already guess the scepticism of some of you when speakin’ of Nu-Disco.
 But hold on a sec!
 We’re not talkin’ here about that basic recycling which is the proper of most of the Nu-Disco releases around.
 But more of subtle winks to original Disco bringin’ it a modern flavor.
 With ‘Stomp Your Feet’ being a brilliant illustration to this.
 Hot Toddy cleverly blending reminders of both Harry Thumann‘s classic ‘Underwater’ and T-Connection‘s ‘Do What You Wanna Do’ in his rework…

 Download from Traxsource.